-Someone crushed my heart pretty badly.
 It was one of those breakups you don't see coming, the kind of heartbreak you never thought could happen to you.
 But it happened to me, and I lost myself for a while.
-I was in so much pain, I wanted nothing more than to get rid of it.
-So I did.
+I was in a lot of pain and I wanted nothing more than to get rid of it.

 When you feel an emotion coming on—whether it's worthlessness, resentment, emptiness, shame, or loneliness—feel it completely.
 To feel your emotions means to allow them to arise in the body and notice the sensations that occur.
 Don't manipulate or try to control them.
 Allow yourself to be present and observe them.

-Pain triggers childhood wounds, and we often revert to versions of ourselves that aren't logical, when we are deeply distressed.
 It's important not to shame yourself for any feeling that comes up, no matter what it is.
 Anything goes.
 Treat yourself like you're your own child.
 Tell yourself everything is OK.
 Tell yourself that you're there.
-This might seem weird, but the love we have for ourselves is our greatest tool for healing emotional pain.
+This might seem weird, but the love we have for ourselves can be our greatest tool for healing emotional pain.

 Again, pay attention to any emotions that arise and allow them to surface without judgment.
 You might feel sadness and the need to cry.
 Don't hold anything in.